denijones/track-crunchyroll-shows/README.md

 # track-crunchyroll-shows
-Chrome extension to track videos watched on Crunchyroll.
+Chrome extension to track the last episode viewed without logging into Crunchyroll.
+The last episode is found via the browsers history.